The Web Controlled DIN Relay 4 allows the user to control

 - Change the password to improve security.

-A more detailed manual on setting up your device can be found here.
 An ohmmeter is handy for testing the relay

 before attaching equipment.